 Previous specification changes were discussed by the specifications review subcommittee.
-The specifications review committee reaffirmed the following policy: bale packaging materials carried over from the previous year, which were eligible for packaging during the 2017-2018 marketing year cotton, may be used to package the current marketing year's cotton approved each year by the NCC Board of Directors and NCC delegates.
+The specifications review committee reaffirmed the following policy: bale packaging materials carried over from the previous year, which were eligible for packaging during the 2019-2020 marketing year cotton, may be used to package the current marketing year's cotton.

-1 NCC Bale packaging policy, including participation in the JCIBPC, originates in the recommendations of the NCC Packaging and Distribution Program Committee and is
+i NCC Bale packaging policy, including participation in the JCIBPC, originates in the recommendations of the NCC Packaging and Distribution Program Committee and is approved each year by the NCC Board of Directors and NCC delegates.

-[&]quot; "Points of Policy Adopted by the JCIBPC". p.
+ii "Points of Policy Adopted by the JCIBPC". p.
 1.